Adventism: Davidian Seventh-day Adventist Association

 The Branch Davidians were a split ("branch") from the Davidians.

-A group that gathered around David Koresh (the so-called Koreshians) abandoned Davidian teachings and turned into a religious cult.
-Many of them were killed during the infamous Waco Siege of April 1993.
+Followers who gathered around David Koresh diverged from Davidian teachings; many of them were killed during the Waco Siege of 1993.

 Church of God (Seventh Day)

-The Church of God (Seventh-Day) was founded in 1863 and it had an estimated 11,000 members in 185 churches in 1999 in America.
+The Church of God (Seventh Day) was founded in 1863 and it had an estimated 11,000 members in 185 churches in 1999 in America.
 Its founding members separated in 1858 from those Adventists associated with Ellen G. White who later organized themselves as Seventh-day Adventists in 1863.
 The Church of God (Seventh Day) split in 1933, creating two bodies: one headquartered in Salem, West Virginia, and known as the Church of God (7th day) – Salem Conference and the other one headquartered in Denver, Colorado and known as the General Conference of the Church of God (Seventh-Day).
 The Worldwide Church of God splintered from this.

 Church of God General Conference

 Many denominations known as "Church of God" have Adventist origins.

 The Church of God General Conference was founded in 1921 and had 7,634 members in 162 churches in 2004 in America.
 It is a nontrinitarian first-day Adventist Christian body which is also known as the Church of God of the Abrahamic Faith and the Church of God General Conference (Morrow, GA).